uservan/csds490_project/README.md

 The traditional approach is using histogram equalization.
 This typically is quite limited and works better on balancing out brightness rather than raising the brightness of an extremely dark image.

-A more modern approach is to use a Generative Adversial Network (GAN) and train a network to brighten images.
+A more modern approach is to use a Generative Adversarial Network (GAN) and train a network to brighten images.
 This approach can work quite well on training data but, can struggle to generalize to other images depending on the tuning and dataset chosen.

 ## 3 Objectives: